c3lang/c3-web/src/content/docs/Generic Programming/operator-overloading.md

 For numerical types, `@operator_s` (defining a symmetric operator) and `@operator_r` (defining a reverse operator) are available.

 These are only available when matching different types.
-For example defining `+` between a Complex number and a double can look like this:
+For example, defining `+` between a Complex number and a double can look like this:

 ```c3